mwpastore/sinja-sequel/README.md

 methods take precedence over Sinja's method stubs (e.g. `transaction`).
 [This][4] will hopefully be fixed in a future version of Sinatra.

-Prepending Core does the following to your application:
+Prepending Core has the following effects on your application:

 * Configures `conflict_`, `not_found_`, and `validation_exceptions`, and
   `validation_formatter`.